AAFC-Bioinfo-AAC/metagenomics-nf/README.md

 When used with a large number of large samples, the work folder can growth up to several terabytes in spite that the workflows uses diverse strategies to mitigate the number and size of temporary files.

 A good strategy would be to not run all different branches of the workflow at the beginning.
 For example, you can begin by skipping the taxonomic and co-assembly branches, trying to get **all your prepared reads** and **all your individual assemblies**.
-Upon completion, copy them from the results foder (cp -L) to a secure place.
+Upon completion, copy them from the results folder (cp -L) to a secure place.
 Then remove the large work folder and rerun the workflow by specifying the location of your prepared reads and individual assemblies in the config file.

 ### 6.2 - Co-assembly issue

 When run with a large number of metagenomic samples (50-100), the co-assembly can be very complex and can takes **weeks** to complete!
-The entire pipeline can be run by skipping this step.
-It's up to you to decide if it's worth it.
+To overcome this issue you have the option to perform several co-assemblies each containing a reduced number of samples (~2-10 samples).

 ##  7 - Credits